 EGI is participating in the work of the e-Infrastructure Reflection Group (e-IRG) [R42], the European e-Infrastructures Forum (EEF) [R43], the Open Grid Forum (OGF) [R41], the Infrastructure Policy Group (IPG) [R44], the EUGridPMA [R45] (thus also the International Grid Trust Federation or IGTF[R46]).

 The Open Grid Forum (OGF) is a community of users, developers and vendors leading the global standardisation effort for grid computing.
-EGI, given its prominent position in the DCI landscape, has been one of the key contributors to the OGF recommendations documents through its community.
-In the first year of EGI-InSPIRE, EGI-InSPIRE representatives have participated in OGF29 (Chicago, IL, USA - June 20-22, 2010), in OGF30 (Brussels, Belgium - October 25-28, 2010) and will participate in OGF31 (Taipei, Taiwan - March 21-25, 2011).
+EGI participates in the OGF events mainly for monitoring the progress of the working groups, bringing requirements either directly in the groups, or indirectly through the technology providers, and for aligning the EGI standards roadmap with the evolution of the activities.
+In the first year of EGI-InSPIRE, EGI-InSPIRE representatives have participated in OGF29 (Chicago, IL, USA - June 20-22, 2010), in OGF30 (Brussels, Belgium - October 25-28, 2010) and participated in OGF31 (Taipei, Taiwan - March 21-25, 2011).

 The e-Infrastructure Reflection Group was founded to define and recommend best practices for the pan-European electronic infrastructure efforts.
 The e-IRG produces white papers, roadmaps and recommendations and analyses the future foundations of the European Knowledge Society.
 EGI-InSPIRE has also been an active participant in a number of e-IRG meetings and workshops such as in Madrid, Spain - June 17-18, 2010 and Brussels, Belgium - October 13-14, 2010 and will also participate in the next workshop (Budapest, Hungary - April 4-5, 2011).

 The Infrastructure Policy Group (IPG) is a regular forum of the major worldwide e-Infrastructure projects - encompassing High Performance Computing (HPC) and High Throughput Computing (HTC).
 In order to align policies within each infrastructure so that the user experience in using different infrastructures is simplified and improved where ever possible.
 Attendees discuss policy issues that impact interoperation between their infrastructures.
 The value for EGI.eu is to facilitate a discussion between other DCIs from grid and HPC on policy issues, interaction and interoperation.
-EGI representatives attended the IPG meeting in June 2010 at OGF 29 in Chicago, a meeting in September in Brussels at OGF30, and another is anticipated at OGF31 from March 21-25, 2011 in Taipei, Taiwan.
+EGI representatives attended the IPG meeting in June 2010 at OGF 29 in Chicago, a meeting in September in Brussels at OGF30, and another one at OGF31 from March 21-25, 2011 in Taipei, Taiwan.

 The EUGridPMA in Europe, and the International Grid Trust Federation (IGTF) at the global level, coordinate a common authentication trust domain that is used to persistently identify all grid participants.
 EGI.eu is a member of EUGridPMA and through this membership contributes to both organisations.
 EGI participation has led to a number of new guidelines and policies that address the needs of our increasingly heterogeneous infrastructure.
 This includes guidance on the way end-users protect security sensitive materials, and infrastructure providers can aid in ensuring this security by managing sensitive material on behalf of the end user.
 This at the same time promotes ease of use for such end-users by making access less complicated.
 A new guideline on the operation of attribute authorities (e.g. VO management servers) has been drafted with strong EGI participation and is now being extended to include more diverse access methods to the infrastructure and being scoped to a global audience.
 Next IGTF meeting will be the All-Hands meeting on March 21-22, 2011 (Taipei).
 David Kelsey, Chair of EGI.eu SPG, participated in the EUGridPMA meetings on September 20-22, 2010 (Zagreb) and January 24-26, 2011 (Utrecht).
 At both of these meetings, Kelsey led sessions working on new policy standards for general Attribute Authorities, thereby expanding the work of IGTF beyond purely identity management to the management of attributes in general (e.g. for authorisation of access to Grid services).